Codes and Frequencies

 This is suggested by the greater degree of detail included for Hispanic categories (e.g., 8 as opposed to only 2 categories--"Russian" and "Other European"--for all non-Hispanic European ancestry groups).
 This is further implied by the fact that, if respondents gave a very specific answer referring to a non-Hispanic category (e.g., "Swedish" or "Vietnamese"), the interviewer simply marked the relevant broad category (e.g., "Other European" or "Asian and Pacific Islander"), rather than recording the response verbatim.
 A similar strategy of collecting information on Hispanic origin under the guise of collecting information about ancestry generally was employed in other U.S. government surveys; for example, the March Current Population Survey used the same general approach to collect information on Hispanic origin from 1971 through 2002.

 The Field Representative's Manual for 1978 stated, "If you are questioned as to why we are asking only about Spanish ancestry, say that we collect information on different cultural groups at different times."
-In fact, this statement was intended to deflect resistance to answering the question, rather than accurately describing survey practice.

 For 1982-1993, the suggested response to questions about why the survey asked only about Spanish ancestry was, "Say that we collect information on certain cultural groups."
 Beginning in 1994, interviewers were told to respond to such questions by saying "that we collect information on different groups of people and are trying to increase the reliability of the data on Hispanics."
 Beginning in 2001, the Field Representative's Manual included the following general justification for collecting information on race and national origin: "We collect information on race and national origin for several reasons.
 The first is to determine whether this household should be included in the sample based on the screening status of this case [for oversampling of Black and Hispanic households].
 More is discussed about screening later in this section.
 The second reason for collecting racial and national origin information is so that data on doctor visits, hospitalizations, and other health variables can be linked to various racial and cultural groups throughout the nation."